dreamcatcher-tech/network/ideas/Blogs/Componentizing the Database.md

 ## Isolated Storybooks.
 This leads to a way to componentize durably and portably.
 There should be one storybook per component.
 Each component should be rendered in isolation, using [React SSR](https://reactjs.org/docs/react-dom-server.html) and then the output virtual DOM rendered on the clients front end without any security risks.

 The storybooks should be combinable into groups, and assembled to make compound stories that use multiple components together.
 All of this should be done durably with never any disconnection between the backend (database and application logic) and the front end (UI and presentation logic).
+Relates to [[Storybook Protocol]]

 Isolation is the same as the isolation for the reducers, but has a different type of output.
 Computation may take place across many machines, but the component still stays as a single isolated unit at all times, connected only by interpulses.